Anna-Assistant/Anna/docs/HowItWorks.md

 ### Feeling bored
-You can also have a small conversation will Anna.
+You can also have a small conversation with Anna.
 Try asking Anna how she's doing, or how old she is.
-Feel unmotivated?
-Ask Anna for a motivation quote or a joke.The more you explore Anna the more your work will be done with ease.
+Feel demotivated?
+Ask Anna for a motivational quote, or a even a joke!
+The more you explore Anna the more your work will be done with ease.

 Click [here](https://www.youtube.com/watch?v=17bVrAZMgEY) to watch Anna in action.